Boxer VS Rottweiler

 Size and Appearance

 The Boxer is a large-sized dog weighing 50–80 pounds and standing 21–25 inches tall.
-In comparison, the Rottweiler is large-sized at 80–135 pounds and 22–27 inches.
-This size difference is an important factor for families considering space requirements and physical handling.
+The Rottweiler is large-sized at 80–135 pounds and 22–27 inches.
+The size difference is significant and affects space requirements, food costs, and handling.

 Temperament